#17Goals at the 70th Berlinale

-To promote conscious consumption, the motto this year is: "Bring your own cup!"
+To promote conscious consumption, the 2020 motto was: "Bring your own cup!"
 Since 2018, the Berlinale has been forgoing disposable cups and this year has also stopped offering deposit cups.
 This saves several hundred kilograms of waste.
 The red carpet at the Berlinale likewise sets an example of how to combat throwaway culture: it is made from recycled fishing nets and other plastic waste, and can be reused for several years.

 Old film banners are also reused.
 Some of them will be upcycled into trendy handbags in sheltered workshops.
 Overall, merchandise at the Berlinale increasingly adheres to the standards of fair labour conditions, sustainability and climate-friendly logistics.
 The catering for guests and employees is almost exclusively vegetarian and vegan.

 In cooperation with Deutsche Bahn, the Berlinale offers a ticket that enables visitors to travel to the festival comfortably and in a climate-friendly way.
 In 2019, 442,000 kilometres were covered by these tickets—more than 11 times around the globe.
 All these measures reduce the festival’s ecological footprint.

 Berlinale Films in the Context of the 17 Goals